Content Diagnosis

 Click depth

-- How many clicks is the majority of the important content from the home page?
+• How many clicks does the majority of the important content get from the home page?

 Content structure

-- How many product or detail pages are there?
-Compare to number of indexed pages found earlier and review what percentage of products are indexed.
+• How many product or detail pages are there?
+Compare the number of indexed pages found earlier and review what percentage of products are indexed.

 Setting measurable metrics

-You can also build internal processes to review your content on a weekly, monthly or semi-annual basis, depending on your needs and resources.
-For example, one of your metrics may be to perform a bi-monthly analysis of all of your web pages in order to avoid keyword cannibalism.
-Keyword cannibalism occurs when multiple web pages feature the same keyword.
-This can also result in duplicate content being featured on web pages and can lead to search engine penalties.
+You can also build internal processes to review your content on a weekly, monthly, or semi-annual basis, depending on your needs and resources.
+For example, one of your metrics may be to conduct a bimonthly analysis of all your web pages to avoid keyword cannibalism.

 Tracking these kinds of patterns over time helps you maintain clarity across your content and ensures your strategy stays aligned as your site grows.